Kareem Abdul-Jabbar: Writing and activism

 In 1967, Abdul-Jabbar was the only college athlete to attend the Cleveland Summit, a meeting of prominent black athletes who convened in support of Muhammad Ali's refusal to fight in the Vietnam War.
-The following year, Abdul-Jabbar boycotted the Summer Olympics to protest American racism, drawing death threats for his decision.

 Abdul-Jabbar became a best-selling author and cultural critic.
 He published several books, mostly on African-American history.
 His first book, his autobiography Giant Steps, was written in 1983 with co-author Peter Knobler.
 The book's title is an homage to jazz great John Coltrane, referring to his album Giant Steps.
 Others include On the Shoulders of Giants: My Journey Through the Harlem Renaissance, co-written with Raymond Obstfeld, and Brothers in Arms: The Epic Story of the 761st Tank Battalion, World War II's Forgotten Heroes, co-written with Anthony Walton, which is a history of the first black armored unit to fight in World War II.

+In 2015, Abdul-Jabbar made his adult fiction writing debut with the Victorian mystery novel Mycroft Holmes, based around the titular character from the Sherlock Holmes stories.
+Two sequels followed: Mycroft and Sherlock (2018) and Mycroft and Sherlock: The Empty Birdcage (2019).
+All three titles were co-written with Anna Waterhouse.

 A regular contributor to discussions about issues of race and religion, among other topics, in national magazines and on television, Abdul-Jabbar has written a regular column for Time.
 He appeared on Meet the Press on January 25, 2015, to talk about a column saying that Islam should not be blamed for the actions of violent extremists, just as Christianity has not been blamed for the actions of violent extremists who profess Christianity.
 When asked about being Muslim, he said: "I don't have any misgiving about my faith.
 I'm very concerned about the people who claim to be Muslims that are murdering people and creating all this mayhem in the world.
 That is not what Islam is about, and that should not be what people think of when they think about Muslims.
 But it's up to all of us to do something about all of it."

 In November 2014, Abdul-Jabbar published an essay in Jacobin calling for just compensation for college athletes, writing that "in the name of fairness, we must bring an end to the indentured servitude of college athletes and start paying them what they are worth."
 Commenting on Donald Trump's 2017 travel ban, he condemned it, saying: "The absence of reason and compassion is the very definition of pure evil because it is a rejection of our sacred values, distilled from millennia of struggle."

+In 2017, Abdul-Jabber spoke at an event marking Ramadan organized by the Israeli consul Sam Grundwerg at the Israeli consulate in Los Angeles, stressing the importance of Muslim-Jewish relations and cross-cultural exchange.